ajaniv/python-utils/README.md

 Python utitilies project
 ========================

-The python-basic-utils project intent is to help development of python and Django applications.
+The python-core-utils project intent is to help development of python and Django applications.
 It was initially derived from a collection of code snippets used across several projects.

 It was developed for both python 2.7 and 3.5